Dexalot/samplebot/README.md

 yarn install
 ```

-make sure to have the .env.samplebot in the following.
+make sure to have the .env.fuji in the following.
 You can supply the private key encrypted or plain text

 {
   "bot_id" : "100",
-  "pair" : "AVAX/USDT.e",
+  "pair" : "AVAX/USDT",
   "bot_type" : "SampleBot",
   "private_key" : "51dda7beacb289d7eaaed575c3aeexxxxxxxxxxxxxx",
   "account_no" : "0x051A4F2EBFb9d57D3655581xxxxxxxxxxxxx"